What Is Virtual Currency?

 IRS Tax compliance concerns associated with the use of virtual currencies

-The primary virtual currency receiving attention regarding taxable transactions and tax compliance is Bitcoin, because it is the most traded virtual currency and the largest by capitalization.
-Bitcoin is a virtual currency that exists only on the Internet, does not have legal tender status (in contrast to U.S. dollars or Euros) and has its own value units.
-The value of Bitcoin against the U.S. dollar, as with many other world currencies, is determined by supply and demand on the open market and affected by factors that are typically difficult or impossible to forecast, such as an increase in investment into Bitcoin financial technology startups, security breaches, geopolitical regulatory issues, and Bitcoin exchange collapses.
+The primary virtual currency the most attention regarding taxable transactions and tax compliance is Bitcoin.
+This is because it’s the the most traded and the largest by capitalization.
+Bitcoin is a virtual currency that exists only on the Internet.
+It does not have legal tender status (in contrast to U.S. dollars or Euros) and it has its own value units.
+The value of Bitcoin against the U.S. dollar, as with many other world currencies, is determined by supply and demand on the open market.
+It’s affected by factors that are typically difficult or impossible to forecast, such as an increase in investment into Bitcoin financial technology startups, security breaches, geopolitical regulatory issues, and Bitcoin exchange collapses.

-Regulatory Challenges Posed by Virtual Currency
+Regulatory Challenges Posed by Virtual Currencies